“We do not learn from experience; we learn from reflection on experience.”

 By dividing the model into 7 parts, Nick butcher and Andy Whysall created a REFLECT model box 1.
 This section will cover a well-researched description of the model and also provides a sample of reflective writing for better understanding.

-10. Atkins and Murphy's Model of Reflection
+10. Personal Growth with Atkins & Murphy’s Model of Reflection

 Sue Atkins & Kathy Murphy created a model of reflective practice in the year 1994.
 This article presents precisely detailed information about the model along with an example of the implementation of the model in nursing and healthcare centers.